elaleph2411/bachelor-tesis/README.md

-# bachelor-tesis
+# Bachelor Thesis

+**Author:** Daniel Reyes Clemente
-Undergraduate thesis in Mathematics (Algebraic Geometry)
+**Degree:** BSc in Mathematics

+This repository contains my undergraduate thesis in Mathematics, focused on birational geometry and moduli spaces.